 Discretionary access control operates by using access control lists, or ACLs.
 Every object under DAC has its own access control list, which lists access control entries, or ACEs, for individual users and groups.

 The access control list for a document might include entries for Greg, Carrie, and Sylvester.
 Greg might have permission to read the document, Carrie might have permission to read and modify the document, and Sylvester might have broader administrative powers.
-Let’s work through another example, showing how access control works in Windows.
+Let’s work through another example, showing how access controls work in Windows.

 Discretionary Access Control in Windows